 Here are just a few severe Actos side effects:

 - Congestive heart failure.
-In 2007, released a black box warning about fluid retention which may “exacerbate or lead to heart failure.”
+Several years back, released a black box warning about fluid retention which may “exacerbate or lead to heart failure.”

 - Bladder cancer.
 A 2012 study revealed that diabetics taking Actos for prolonged periods have an 83% higher risk of developing bladder cancer.
 As a result, the FDA ordered the medication’s manufacturer to conduct further research on the link between Actos and cancer.